oeo/localroute/readme.md

 ## troubleshooting
 1. dns not working:
    - check if port 53 is available
-   - ensure your system dns points to 127.0.0.1
+   - ensure your dns points to 192.168.1.201
    - try adding domains to /etc/hosts as fallback
+   - check if your router or isp is blocking port 53
+   - verify dnsmasq container is running: `docker-compose ps`

 2. ssl certificate warnings:
    - install mkcert for trusted certificates